AkhilP9182/EVA5---Extensive-Vision-AI/S4/README.md

 Maximum Test Accuracy Acheived : **98.8%** (at Epoch 19) <br />
 Corresponding Train Accuracy   : **99.1%** (at Epoch 19)

 **Observations**: We see that the maxpool layer is very close to the final output Global Average pooling layer.
 There are also some architecural changes which can be implemented (change in the number of kernels, positions of layers, etc.).
-The next version addresses these issues.
+The next version addresses these issues. ([Link to Version 0 Logs](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S4/training_logs_all_versions/version_0.txt))

 ## **Version 1 (Architecture Change):**